Terry Smith (businessman): Fundsmith

 In 2010 Smith set up a new business, Fundsmith, a fund management company headquartered in London.
-The business has one strategy, which it applies across the Fundsmith Equity Fund and Fundsmith Emerging Equities Trust.
-Fundsmith was set up to be the main vehicle for Smith's investments; he now has over £60m invested in the fund.
-As of October 2018, Fundsmith manages over £17bn.
+The business has one strategy - to seek to buy good companies, try not to overpay and then do nothing.
+Fundsmith was set up to be the main vehicle for Smith's investments; he now has over £250m invested in Fundsmith Equity Fund.
+As of December 2022, Fundsmith manages over £35bn.

 Smith is a noted critic of the established fee structure of investment management firms, claiming that most managers churn their stocks too many times, and that retail investors often lose the bulk of gains to excessive management fees and expenses.
-In 2014 he said: "Last year we spent £98,000 on dealing on a £3.5 billion fund, meaning total dealing costs were 0.005%.
-The FCA statistics suggest the average fund manager in the UK spends 1-1.5% on dealing.
-It’s a big drag on performance".
 Writing in the Financial Times, Smith has used a Tour de France analogy to explain his long-term investment philosophy.
 He states that it is pointless to search for a fund manager who can perform well in all market conditions, likening them to cyclists in the Tour, which "has never been won by a rider who won every stage, and it never will.
 Like the Tour, investment is a test of endurance, and the winner will be the investor who finds a good strategy or fund and sticks with it".

 Other interests

-Smith is a frequent media contributor and has written for a number of outlets, including a regular column for the Financial Times.
+Smith is a media contributor and has written for a number of outlets, including a regular column for the Financial Times.
 Until 2013 he kept a blog, Terry Smith Straight Talking, writing extensively on financial and political issues.
 Smith is a eurosceptic and advocated the United Kingdom's exit from the European Union.
+In the 1997 United Kingdom general election he stood for parliament in the constituency of West Chelmsford as the candidate for the Referendum Party.

 Smith studied history and remains interested in the subject, particularly military history.
 In 2008, Smith initiated then led and was chairman of the Sir Keith Park Memorial Campaign that erected a statue of Sir Keith Park on the Fourth plinth in Trafalgar Square, in recognition of his work as commander of No. 11 Group during the Battle of Britain.
-A permanent statue was subsequently erected in Waterloo Place, London, and was unveiled on 15 September 2010 – the 70th anniversary of the Battle.
+A permanent statue was subsequently erected in Waterloo Place, London, and was unveiled on 15 September 2010, the 70th anniversary of the Battle.

 In recognition of Smith's efforts, he was appointed a Member of the New Zealand Order of Merit in the 2012 New Year Honours, for services to New Zealand–United Kingdom relations.

 In 2016, Cardiff University awarded Smith, an alumnus of the university, an Honorary Fellowship.

 Debrett's People of Today lists Smith's interests as boxing, shooting and flying.
 He is also a competitive cyclist and an exponent of Muay Thai.